 putRepObj and getRepObj are used to send and receive instances of the pattern RepetitionObject.
-The protocol for transmitting RepetitionObjects is a little different from the one used with ExtendedRepstream objects: there is no header field, and the length field is the first element in the repetitionObject, i.e. repetitionObjects have their length built-in.
+The protocol for transmitting RepetitionObjects is a little different from the one used with ExtendedRepstream objects: there is no header field, and the length field is the first element in the repetition from the repetitionObject, i.e. repetitionObjects have their length built-in.